You have to write it down, because we are so very quick to forget.

 We got checked in, iv’d up, one dose down and un hooked to roam around the halls.
 Stopping with every contraction, breathing, letting my body do the work.
 In the room my compiled list of worship music was playing, my pages of scripture resting near my water, both reminding me I didn’t have to do this of my own strength.

 E’s birth ruined me.
 It took a lot of emotional healing.
 No matter the journey a healthy baby is the only outcome we want, at all times.
-But when your heart dreams are shattered because of things you could have controlled, like internal monitoring, pittosen unnecsarely given which caused heart rates to rise and more… I made the decision and was supported at doing this time around with minimal intervention.
+However, when your heart dreams are shattered because of things you could have controlled, like internal monitoring, pittosen unnecsarely given which caused heart rates to rise and more… I made the decision and was supported, to doing this time around with minimal intervention.
 When the time came that I needed a little help it would be through nitrous, safe for me and for my unborn baby, it has no side affects, it is self administered.

 Labor progressed and my legs were starting to tire out.
 So I sat on the bed criss cross style, eyes closed, breathing through each contraction, concentrating on the music.